 In a crash between a large truck and a passenger vehicle, the truck always wins.
 Commercial big rigs can weigh up to 23 times as much as an average passenger car.
 The immense size of large trucks often leads to them completely crushing or obliterating smaller cars in collisions.
 Truck crashes can easily be fatal to drivers and passengers.
 After a truck accident in San Jose, California, you are right to feel angry or confused.
-Let Henshaw & Henry, PC handle your claim to optimize your odds of full damage recovery.
+Let the dedicated truck accident attorneys at Henshaw & Henry, PC handle your claim to optimize your odds of full damage recovery.

 Truck drivers have to follow state roadway laws as well as laws from the Federal Motor Carrier Safety Administration (FMCSA).
 Truckers have more stringent cell phone laws, drinking and driving laws, and others than typical drivers.
 They must obtain special Class C driver’s licenses and undergo driver training before getting behind the wheel of commercial trucks.
 If a truck driver breaks any of these rules and causes an accident, he or she may be personally liable for the damages.
 The trucking company may also share fault, or be vicariously liable for the actions of its drivers.

 It is possible to sue a trucking company in San Jose after an accident.
 The company may be a defendant in a personal injury case if it is guilty of negligent vehicle maintenance, poor hiring or training practices, inadequate cargo loading, pressuring drivers to meet deadlines, or other dangerous acts.
 There may also be other defendants in a truck accident case, such as a product manufacturer, truck leasing company, government agency, or third-party driver.
 Truck companies maintain insurance policies to cover damages in events like truck accidents.